Stack22/Track-Event-Genie/README.md

 * Each card includes up to three upcoming events at that venue (opens a new tab with the event's registration info page when clicked)

 #Technical
 This app uses a jQuery AJAX call to retrieve event data based on user defined location and search radius parameters, then uses jQuery to hold the results in memory and render them via HTML.
-It is written to be responsive across multiple steps of window sizes, and mobile devices.
+It is written to be responsive across multiple steps of window sizes.

 #Development Roadmap
 This is v1.0 of the app, future feature additions and enhancements are planned to include:
+* Optimize for mobile
 * More user-defined search or display parameters
   - event type options
   - allow city/state to be entered instead of zip code